-The company reports the results of its operations as one reporting segment primarily comprised of the CME, CBOT, NYMEX, COMEX and KCBT exchanges.
-Effective as of December 16, 2013, the transfer of operations of KCBT to CBOT was completed.
+The company reports the results of its operations as one reporting segment primarily comprised of the CME, CBOT, NYMEX and COMEX exchanges.
 The remaining operations do not meet the thresholds for reporting segarate segment information.
 Financial information about our reporting segment is hereby incorporated by reference to "Item 6.
-Selected Financial Data" on page 35 and "Item 8.
-Financial Statements and Supplementary Data" on page 66.
+Selected Financial Data" on page 34 and "Item 8.
+Financial Statements and Supplementary Data" on page 64.